drivet/website/content/posts/2020/indieweb-conversation.md

 modified: 2019-12-15 16:30:11
 status: draft

-## It's a Web Page!
-It's a Web Service!
-It's Both!

 Publishing content on your site is great and all, but where do the social networking aspects fit in to all of this?
 How does one "share" a status update, for example?
 How does one "reply" to it?
 How does one "like" it?